george24601/notes/java/springCloud/annotation.md

-### Configuration

-This annotation is used on classes that define beans. @Configuration is an analog for an XML configuration file – it is configuration using Java classes.
-A Java class annotated with @Configuration is a configuration by itself and will have methods to instantiate and configure the dependencies.

-Spring Configuration annotation indicates that the class has @Bean definition methods.
-So Spring container can process the class and generate Spring Beans to be used in the application.

 ### Async

 The @EnableAsync annotation switches on Spring’s ability to run @Async methods in a background thread pool.
 This class also customizes the used Executor.